-- Q. What is computer memory?

-- Q. What is primary memory?

-- Q. Name the different types of primary memory.

-- Q. Expand RAM / ROM.

-- Q. What are the different types of RAM?

-- Q. What is the difference between primary and secondary memory?
+- Q. What is computer memory? - Q. What is primary memory?

-- Q. Name the categories in which secondary storage devices are divided into.

-- Q. What are the different types of CDs and DVDs?

-- Q. Expand CD / DVD.

-- Q. What is a pen drive / memory card?

-- Q. Define a byte.

-- Q. Name any three higher units of measurement of computer memory.
+- Q. Name the different types of primary memory. - Q. Expand RAM / ROM. - Q. What are the different types of RAM? - Q. What is the difference between primary and secondary memory? - Q. Name the categories in which secondary storage devices are divided into. - Q. What are the different types of CDs and DVDs? - Q. Expand CD / DVD. - Q. What is a pen drive / memory card? - Q. Define a byte. - Q. Name any three higher units of measurement of computer memory.

-After explaining the chapter, let the students do the course book exercises given on Pages 21, 22 and 23 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 23 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on Pages 21 and 22 of the main course book as Exercise.
+After solving the course book exercises, tell the students to solve Brain Teaser activity given on Page 23.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on Page 23 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands-On and Lab Session given on Page 23 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.